Modesty

 Modest Swimwear:

-• Dressing for His Glory (My daughter has one of their swim dresses, and we really like it.
+• Dressing for His Glory (My daughters have one of their swim dresses, and we really like it.
 Various styles.
 Very well made.)

 • WholesomeWear (Swim dresses in a jumper style with shirt and shorts attached underneath.
 I bought one for myself, and it fits great!
-It will be very convenient for nursing, as well.)
+Very convenient for nursing, as well.)

 • Cute and Covered (Pre-made swim dresses for Girls 18 mo through Ladies XXL.
 Option for buying the pattern alone.
 Swim fabrics and supplies available.)